Ben has been on the Board at Melba since September 2015 and was elected President in November 2017.

 Jan Calvert has been on the Board since 2000 and currently holds the role of Secretary.
 Jan is the mother of Miles who attends Melba Avenue Community Connections.
 Jan is a strong advocate for her son and others who attend the day service and has contributed in a range of consultation groups at Melba for over a decade.

-Matt Brett is the child of Deaf parents and has been associated with disability throughout his life.
+Matt Brett (GAICD) is the child of Deaf parents and has been associated with disability throughout his life.
 Matt has extensive experience in disability and equity in higher education.

 Matt has published widely on disability and equity issues and been involved with over $1.5 million in externally funded research grants.
 He is currently employed as Director of Academic Governance and Standards at Deakin University.
+He is a Graduate of The Australian Institute of Company Directors.

 Richard has a background in medical research and higher education with tertiary qualifications in science and business.
 Richard has worked across a number of universities and medical research institutes.
 He currently manages the student administration and support services function across all campuses of La Trobe University.
 Richard is passionate about the transformative power of education in shaping people’s lives.